Wyti/Wyti-Overlay/README.md

 portage-overlay
 ===============

-Personal overlay for various purpose
+Personal overlay for efi related stuff.
+Fell free to report any issues in the github tracker.

 If you want to add this overlay copy wyti.xml to /etc/layman/overlays/ then add wyti to layman.